H-1B Visa Overview

-- H-1B cap subjects cases (H-1B lottery) will need to be registered with the USCIS BETWEEN March 1st to March 20th by paying $10 H-1B visa registration fee.
+- H-1B petitions subject to the cap (H-1B lottery) will need to be registered with the USCIS BETWEEN March 1st to March 20th by paying the $10 H-1B visa registration fee.
 If selected in the lottery, the full H-1B petition must be filed within 90 days.

 - About 65,000 H-1B visas are available each year.
 Additional 20,000 H-1B visas are available for people holding US Master's or higher degree from Public or non-profit college or university.

-- H-1B transfer, H-1B extension, H-1B amendment can be filed anytime and do not go thru H-1B visa lottery.
+- H-1B transfer, H-1B extension, H-1B amendment can be filed anytime and are not included in the H-1B visa lottery.

-- H-1B visa Initial Filing Fees: employer with less than 25 employees pay $1,710 and employer with more than 25 employees pay $2,460 to the Immigration.
-Employer with more than 50 employees and where 50% or higher of the employees hold H-1B or L-1 visas pay additional $4,000.
+- H-1B visa Initial Filing Fees: employers with less than 25 employees pay $1,710 and employers with more than 25 employees pay $2,460.
+Employer with more than 50 employees and where 50% or higher of the employees hold H-1B or L-1 visas pay an additional $4,000.
 The premium processing fee of $2500 is optional.

-- H-1B Receipt Notice shall arrive within 2 to 3 weeks of filing an acceptable H-1B visa petition at the correct USCIS Service Center.
+- H-1B Receipt Notices shall arrive within 2 to 3 weeks of filing an acceptable H-1B visa petition at the correct USCIS Service Center.

-- H-1B Premium processing cases (for additional fee of $2500) and will be processed within 2 weeks if the premium processing is allowed by the USCIS at a particular time.
+- H-1B Premium processing cases (for an additional fee of $2500) will be processed within 2 weeks if premium processing is allowed by the USCIS at that particular time.
 Normal processing time varies and could take around 4 to 6 moths.
-Once the file is opened, the USCIS will either approve the H-1B visa or request for additional evidence on availability of specialty occupation, qualification of the H-1B worker and maintenance of status of the H-1B worker is already in the US in another visa category.
+USCIS will either approve the H-1B visa or request for additional evidence on availability of specialty occupation, qualification of the H-1B worker and maintenance of status of the H-1B worker is already in the US in another visa category.

-- To apply for H-1B visa at the US embassy or consulate, you will complete and submit DS 160 and other relevant forms and pay set fee.
-At the H-1B visa interview, The consular officer will verify your petition approval through the Department of State's Petition Information Management Service (PIMS) and verify your background and credentials.
-At this time, the Consul Officer will also verify bonafideness of the H-1B visa sponsoring employer.
+- To apply for an H-1B visa at the US embassy or consulate, you will complete and submit DS 160 and other relevant forms and pay set fee.
+At the H-1B visa interview, The Consular Officer will verify your petition approval through the Department of State's Petition Information Management Service (PIMS) and will verify your background and credentials.
+At this time, the Consular Officer will also verify bonafideness of the H-1B visa sponsoring employer.
 Once the Consul Officer issues the H-1B visa, you can come and start to work.

 - US government agencies involved in the H-1B visa life cycle: The Employment and Training Administration (ETA) of the USDOL approves the LCA; The U.S. Citizenship and Immigration Services (USCIS) approves H-1B visa classification (status); The Department of State or the Embassy or Consulates issues the H-1B visa; The Wage and Hour Division (WHD) of USDOL enforces the employer's LCA obligations; and lastly the FDNS monitors the genuineness of the H-1B visa program through random site visit.